Golluj

 Golluj (Tigre/Tigrinya: ጎልጅ; غلخ) is a town in Eritrea.
 Located in the south-western Gash-Barka region, it is the capital of the Golluj district.
 Golluj has more arable land per-capita than any other place in Eritrea; therefore, most often it is referred to as the bread basket of Eritrea within the Gash-Barka region.
 It is very ethnically diverse with vibrant cultures living together in harmony.
-In addition, Golluj sub division consists of many small towns, such as Omahajer, Gergef, Tebeldiya and Gerset.
+In addition, the Golluj sub-division consists of many small towns, such as Omahajer, Gergef, Tebeldiya and Gerset.